Nowhere Like New York - 8 Tourist Areas of Midtown

 Top of the Rock observation deck, found on the 70th floor, is well worth a visit!
 It holds a spectacular 360-degree panoramic view of NYC.
 It possesses a 20-foot wide viewing area (with a coin-operated telescope).
 Many argue that it is better than The Empire State Building view (though it now also has competition from The Edge!).
 I would agree with this statement!
 One reason being the fact that the Rockefeller view includes the iconic Empire State Building as part of the skyline - which you don't get when you go up The Empire State Building!
 Also, Rockefeller is comprised of more levels and space to walk around than The Empire State.
 Rockefeller is also located closer to Central Park, thus providing some beautiful views of the Park.
 I advise you to visit on a bright clear day and watch the sunset so that you gain both day and night views.

 The Today Show and NBC studios (where Saturday Night Live and The Tonight Show with Jimmy Fallon's filmed) are found in Rockefeller.
-Tours of the NBC Studios are available and start from the NBC Experience Store - click here for more details.
+Tours of the NBC Studios are available and start from the NBC Experience Store - check out the NBC tour website for more details.

 Christmas Tree & Ice Skating